AlextheYounga/us-federal-code/usc/title-5-government-organization-and-employees/appendix.md

 "Government Publishing Office" substituted for "Government Printing Office" in subsec. (h)(1)(A)(i)(I) on authority of section 1301(b) of Pub.
 L. 113–235, set out as a note preceding section 301 of Title 44, Public Printing and Documents.

 Committee on Standards of Official Conduct of House of Representatives changed to Committee on Ethics of House of Representatives by House Resolution No. 5, One Hundred Twelfth Congress, Jan.
 5, 2011.

+#### Effective Date of 2022 Amendment ####

+Pub.
+L. 117–125, §2(a)(2), May 13, 2022, 136 Stat.
+1205, provided that: "The amendment made by paragraph (1) [amending this section] shall apply to applicable transactions occurring on or after the date that is 90 days after the date of enactment of this Act [May 13, 2022]."

 #### Effective Date of 2012 Amendment ####